meteor/meteor/content/data-loading.md

 As a concrete example of using the low-level API, consider the situation where you have some 3rd party REST endpoint which provides a changing set of data that's valuable to your users.
 How do you make that data available to your users?

 One option would be to provide a Method that simply proxies through to the endpoint, for which it's the client's responsibility to poll and deal with the changing data as it comes in.
 So then it's the clients problem to deal with keeping a local data cache of the data, updating the UI when changes happen, etc etc. Although this is possible (you could use a Local Collection to store the polled data in, for instance), it's simpler, and more natural to create a publication that does this polling for the client.

-XXX: is there anything on atmosphere that does this?

 A pattern for turning a polled REST endpoint looks something like this: